 I’m Obsessed with True Crime & Crime Shows

 I’m from Milwaukee, and anyone from Milwaukee knows who Jeffery Dahmer is.
 But, in case you don’t know, he’s known as the Milwaukee Cannibal who raped, murdered and dismembered 17 young men from 1978 to 1991.
 He was caught and sent away for life in prison, and he had only served 3 years when another inmate murdered him in 1994.

 After watching that doc I started watching other docs and fictional crime shows like, Criminal Minds, Law and Order: SVU, Monk, Bones, etc. I also watched Conversations with a Killer: The Ted Bundy Tapes, Don’t F**k with Cats, The Killing, and of course Mindhunter.
 If there’s a good crime show or true crime doc out there then you can bet I’ve already seen it.

 All of these shows got me thinking: how could anyone be so evil, and how did they get to be that way?
-Were they always evil and external circumstances triggered their crimes, or was it only external circumstances that lead them to committing such horrifying crimes?
+Were they always evil and external circumstances triggered their crimes, or was it only external circumstances that lead them to commit such horrifying crimes?
 It’s the classic discussion of nature vs. nurture.
-There’s nothing I love more than having late night discussions with my friends on this very topic!
+There’s nothing I love more than having late-night discussions with my friends on this very topic!

 The Show is Awesome

 Mindhunter is intense and I realize it’s not for everyone.
 I have many friends who have tried to get into this show but couldn’t stick it out.
 I’m definitely not like some of my friends because I absolutely LOVED the show.
 I’ve already watched the two seasons that are available twice, and I’ll probably have to watch it all over again since Netflix is stupid and delaying the third season.